keras-team/keras-io/templates/getting_started/index.md

 # Getting started

 Are you an engineer or data scientist?
-Do you ship reliable and performant applied machine learning solutions?<br>
+Do you ship reliable and performant applied machine learning solutions?
 Check out our **[Introduction to Keras for engineers](/getting_started/intro_to_keras_for_engineers)**.

 Are you a machine learning researcher?
-Do you publish at NeurIPS and push the state-of-the-art in CV and NLP?<br>
+Do you publish at NeurIPS and push the state-of-the-art in CV and NLP?
 Check out our **[Introduction to Keras for researchers](/getting_started/intro_to_keras_for_researchers)**.

 Are you a beginner looking for both an introduction to machine learning and an introduction to Keras and TensorFlow?